Perevalov/qa_chatbots_exercises/Exercise_7/README.md

 1. You send the code with your solution and the README with a description of files to Moodle (as usual).
 Then I check it, if everything is OK, we move to the second step.
 2. On the Exercise, you share your screen and show how it works.

-After completion of these two steps, you pass the first part.
+After completion of these two steps, you pass the Exercise.

 ## Guidance / Tutorials